 Yes, hiring a software company is more expensive than hiring a freelancer.
 But when it comes to a serious, ambitious, custom project, how much budget should you save on its implementation?
 Entrusting the development to a seasoned team of professionals, you can be sure to get a high-quality product free of bugs and amateur mistakes.
 On top of that, the development company has a streamlined production process that requires almost no personal intervention on your part.
 At Deventor, we work on software projects of any scale, purpose, and complexity and we will gladly help you implement a product of the highest quality.

 How much does it cost to hire a Python dev?

 Rates of Python specialists depend on their working experience, level of English, level of coder’s qualification, the complexity of your project, and even a specialist’s location of work.
-Commonly, the numbers range from $25 to $100 per man-hour, varying from country to country and experience (it’s clear that entry-level python developer salary is less than senior python developer’s salary).
+Commonly, the numbers range from $25 to $100 per man-hour, varying from country to country and experience (it’s clear that entry-level python developer salary and junior python developer salary is less than senior python developer’s salary).
 For instance, in Poland and Brazil, it may easily jump $25-100 per man-hour while in Ukraine, Argentina, and India – $25-50, and in Philipines – $50-100.

 What Skills are Crucial for a Python Developer?